sedostheatre/sedos.co.uk/input/about/faqs.md

 We are the resident theatre company at the Bridewell Theatre, just off Fleet Street in London, and we generally perform there for 10 weeks a year.

-We also perform at a other venues from time to time, including at the Edinburgh Fringe and the Minack Theatre.
+We also perform at other venues from time to time, including at the Edinburgh Fringe and the Minack Theatre.

 **How long is the performance period?**